 The Vatican City came into being in the year 1929, as an independent nation state and the seat of the Roman Catholic Church.

-Vatican history is laden with a number of landmark, epoch-changing moments: the assassination of St. Peter the Apostle, the siege of Napoleon, anad the signing of the Lateran treaty which recognized the Vatican as an independent nation, are only some of them.
+History Of Vatican is laden with a number of landmark, epoch-changing moments: the assassination of St. Peter the Apostle, the siege of Napoleon, anad the signing of the Lateran treaty which recognized the Vatican as an independent nation, are only some of them.

 The rich Vatican history owes much to the city’s fame and popularity.
 In fact, the city is home to some of the most popular historical and cultural monuments in the world, such as the Vatican Museums and the St. Peter’s Basilica.